Dustyroom/flat-kit-doc/_docs/fog.md

 * **Near** - distance from camera where the fog starts.
 The fog is not applied to the area closer to the camera than this value.
 * **Far** - distance from camera where the fog ends.
 The fog is not applied to the area further from the camera than this value.
 * **Distance Fog Intensity** - intensity of the distance fog.
 The higher the value, the more intense the fog is.
-* **Use Distance Fog On Sky** - whether to use distance fog on the skybox or not.
+* **Use Distance Fog On Sky**^  - whether to use distance fog on the skybox or not.
 If unchecked, the distance fog is not applied to the sky.

 #### Height Fog
 * **Use Height** - whether to use fog along vertical axis or not.
 If unchecked, the height fog is not applied.